midhunhk/midhunhk.github.io/_posts/2022-08-15-animated-hero-background.md

 ---
 When the org website for [ae app labs](https://ae-app-labs.github.io) was redesigned and upgraded to use SvelteKit, I added an animated background for the hero section.
 I had that idea for a long time and wanted to change the boring and simple background from the last redesign.

+<!-- more -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KwI1sZFaj1M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 It is basically a vertically stacked set of waves using Scalable Vector Graphics (SVG) that are animated using CSS3.
-<!-- more -->

 ![Ae App Labs Redesign](/public/images/2022/08/15/ae_app_labs_home.png) Above is the current landing page for the org website, and the wavy background layers move up and down with different intervals.